USNavalResearchLaboratory/SeaRay/docs/breaking.rst

 Breaking Changes (Outward Facing)
 ---------------------------------

+* Initial ray distribution works differently
+    - New source dictionary contains ray and wave dictionaries, which have changed slightly
+    - Use ``origin`` and ``euler angles`` to change position and orientation
+    - No more spherical waves, use ideal lens to achieve same effect
 * Input file readers are more strict, but also provide more helpful error messages.
 * Outer lists are no longer accepted, for batch jobs import ``rays`` and call the ``run`` method.
 * The nonlinear susceptibility is scaled with density.
 The value that is entered into the volume is the value at the reference density.
 Linear susceptibility has always been handled this way.